|Monthly Tech-Tip |

-This material was taken from the Clayart discussion group and I am embarrassed to admit that I have lost the name of its author.
-Due to the importance of this issue and the informative nature of this material I have posted it anyway.
-If you are the author please contact me so we can credit you.
+This material was taken from the Clayart discussion group.
+The name of the author has been lost.
+If you are the author please contact us so we can credit you.

 The production and use of refractory brick containing Silica may pose significant health hazards particularly after they have been exposed to high temperatures as a significant major proportion of the Silica is transformed to cristobalite or tridymite.
 Bricklayers and others who maintain and dismantle the refractory brick of ovens, furnaces and other similar devices are exposed to a serious silica hazard.

 Foundry work is still a major source of "free" Silica exposure.
 In all stages of the foundry process from core making through "shake-out" to maintenance and repair, "free" Silica exposures occur along with other potentially hazardous exposures to metal fumes, asbestos and toxic gases.
 As the quartz-containing sand used in the molds is exposed to hot metal, formation of cristobalite may occur.
 It is not uncommon for such sand to be used on a repeated basis leading to further increases in the concentration of cristobalite.